-Disclosure: This article is written solely by Mark Guthrie and is intended to be informational only.
-Mark is not an attorney, a compliance expert, or affiliated with any Broker-Dealer.
+Disclosure: This article is intended to be informational only.
+We are not an attorney, a compliance expert, or affiliated with any Broker-Dealer.

-All of the following information should be considered Mark's personal insights and opinions.
-Nothing should be relied upon as professional nor expert advice in any way.
+All of the following information should not be relied upon as professional nor expert advice in any way.

 Please seek professional advice from a qualified attorney, Broker-Dealer, Investment Advisory Firm, and other agency or organization regarding your own situation.

 As a financial advisor, you are responsible for complying with multiple government and organization rules.
 Depending on your licenses, affiliations, and business practices you are responsible for understanding and following rules established by some or all the following:

 - State Department of Corporations

 - Department of Labor

 It is a challenge to understand the requirements of being licensed in the area of securities or in the area of insurance.
 But, if you are licensed in both, the complexity seems to be exponential.

 If you are a Licensed Registered Representative of a FINRA Member Broker-Dealer and a Licensed Life Insurance Agent, you have a requirement under your Broker-Dealer and FINRA (Rule 3270) to provide prior written notice that you wish to sell Fixed Insurance Products as an Outside Business Activity.